Hofsós

 Hólar

-Just 12 miles (20 km) from Hofsós is the tiny village of Hólar, which despite having no more than 100 inhabitants today is considered the religious and cultural capital of northern Iceland
+Just 12 miles (20 km) from Hofsós is the tiny village of Hólar, which despite having no more than 100 inhabitants, is considered the religious and cultural capital of northern Iceland.

-The main monument of the village is the Hólar Cathedral, the oldest stone church in Iceland.
-It was built in 1763, and is notable mainly for its red façade and its 17th century baptismal font.
+The main monument of the village is Hólar Cathedral, the oldest stone church in Iceland.
+It was built in 1763 and is notable mainly for its red façade and its 17th-century baptismal font.
 Exploring more of Iceland's history, you can also visit the Audunarstofa, a recreation of the house where the bishop of Hólar lived in the Middle Ages which has been built using the techniques and materials of the time.

-Surprisingly despite its small size, Hólar is also home to an agricultural university, opened at the end of the 19th century and still active today.
+Surprisingly despite its small size, Hólar is also home to an agricultural university, which opened at the end of the 19th century and is still up and running today.

 How to visit Hofsós and Hólar?